Positioning the Laboratory for continuing excellence in science and technology directed at important national missions

 LLNS Board of Governors Activities

 The LLNS Board of Governors and its committees provide oversight to the Laboratory and delve into issues crucial to mission and mission-support activities.
-External review committees (ERCs), panels of independent experts including Board members, held six meetings in FY 2018 to critically assess the quality of LLNL’s technical workforce and the effectiveness of research efforts in meeting mission goals and future national needs.
+External review committees (ERCs), panels of independent experts including Board members, periodically met in FY 2019 to critically assess the quality of LLNL's technical workforce and the effectiveness of research efforts in meeting mission goals and future national needs.
 Their reports, which provided DOE/NNSA with an independent validation of work quality, consistently affirmed the mission relevance and high impact of Laboratory research.
-Functional Management Reviews (FMRs) chartered by the Board examine issues on an as-needed basis.
-Six FMRs were completed in FY 2018 in topical areas ranging from cybersecurity to work planning and control.
+The Board chartered functional management reviews (FMRs) on an as-needed basis.
+Five FMRs were completed in FY 2019 in topical areas ranging from welding to work planning and control.
 Recommendations provided by Board committees, ERCs, and FMRs have led to substantive responsive actions.